 Summary: floor space demand and capacity analysis

-The analysis of capacity and demand has found that there sufficient opportunities for retailers in Yarra’s Commercial and Mixed Use zoned areas to accommodate projected growth.
+The analysis of capacity and demand has found that there are sufficient opportunities for retailers in Yarra’s Commercial and Mixed Use zoned areas to accommodate projected growth.
 There is also significant capacity within Yarra to accommodate growth in commercial employment.
 This is particularly the case in the Gipps Street and Cremorne/Church Street South precincts and, to a lesser extent, in the established shopping streets where the floor space immediately above ground floor retail can support office-based employment.

 Significant demand for institutional floor space is projected as a result of growth in health-related employment.
 Given pressures to accommodate a large proportion of this floor space in and around existing major medical institutions, floor space demand in the identified health precincts is likely to be significant.
-Although at an aggregate level there is sufficient floor space across Yarra, the extent to which projected demand for employment can be accommodated in close proximity to the major hospitals is unclear.
+Although at an aggregate level there is sufficient floor space across Yarra, the extent to which projected demand for employment in health care and related sectors can be accommodated in close proximity to the major hospitals is unclear.
 Existing institutions may accommodate growth through redevelopment of existing facilities to accommodate more floor space – through upward rather than outward expansion.
 The Gipps Street precinct may be close enough to the Victoria Parade health precinct to accommodate some such growth.

 Given demand for the expansion of health and medical services has metropolitan in scale, it is also conceivable that projected growth will be accommodated elsewhere in the inner metropolitan region if opportunities in Yarra are limited.